3rl-io/spidgets-3dof/README.md

 - With Rokid glasses, use a 120Hz display mode (either 1920x1080 or x1200 is okay).
 60Hz creates input lag
 - iframes of third party websites can be very GPU-intensive especially if they have a lot of divs.
 See `public/widgets` for ideas for building performant widgets.
 [HTML custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) are the cleanest pattern.
+- If you have a discrete GPU, you may want to change your OS settings to use it for the browser.
+Most browsers will use the iGPU by default